 In the United States, the Council also works with the federal government to monitor and contribute to national discussions, programs and legislative efforts to promote U.S. clean energy exports, clean technology financing options and to participate in other bi-lateral and multi-lateral cooperative efforts.

-The Council also monitors and engages other international initiatives, including the Clean Energy Ministerial, the Green Climate Fund, the Clean Technology Fund at the World Bank, the Climate Technology Center & Network as well as other technology promotion and financing opportunities for Council members.
+The Council also monitors and engages other international initiatives, including the Clean Energy Ministerial, the Green Climate Fund, the Climate Technology Center & Network as well as other technology promotion and financing opportunities for Council members.

 International Policy Committee

 The International Policy Committee (IPC) meets every four to six weeks to discuss programmatic efforts and the latest policy developments.
 For more information, please contact Laura Tierney at the Council or see Policy Recommendations and Public Statements, International Policy.

 The International Council for Sustainable Energy (ICSE) is an alliance of the Clean Energy Council of Australia, the European Business Council for Sustainable Energy (e5) and the U.S. Business Council for Sustainable Energy.
 These organizations have been partners since 1992, and the formal alliance was launched in December 2007 at the United Nations Climate Change Conference in Bali, Indonesia.